 It helps to separate two worlds:

-For human PDFs, you optimize the same way you would for drawings: preserve vector clarity and ensure legibility at zoom.
+For human PDF optimization, the same techniques will be drawn.
+Preserve vector clarity and offer legibility at zoom.

 Compressing assembly drawings and pick-and-place outputs